vadimcn/codelldb/MANUAL.md

 You may use any of the supported expression [syntaxes](#expressions) to create breakpoint conditions.
 When a breakpoint condition evaluates to False, the breakpoint will not be stopped at.
 Any other value (or expression evaluation error) will cause the debugger to stop.

+## Data Breakpoints
+Data breakpoints (or "watchpoints" in LLDB terms) allow monitoring memory location for changes.
+You can create data breakpoints by choosing "Break When Value Changes" from context menu in the Variables panel.
+(To access advanced features, such as breaking on memory reads, use LLDB `watch` command).

+Note that data breakpoints require hardware support, and, as such, may come with restrictions, depending on CPU platform and OS support.
+For example, on x86_64 the restrictions are as follows:
+- The monitored memory region must be 1, 2, 4 or 8 bytes in size.
+- There may be at most 4 data watchpoints.

 ## Hit conditions (native adapter only)
 Syntax: